mrmachine/plex-cloud-suite/README.md

  2. Save `docker-compose.override.sample.yml` as `docker-compose.override.yml` and provide or update values for all the required environment variables.

- 3. On first run, `acd-cli` and `encfs` will both prompt you for authorisation and configuration, so run interactively:

-        $ docker-compose run --rm --service-ports plex-cloud-encfs

-    After `acd-cli` and `encfs` are configured, you can run as a background service:

-        $ docker-compose up -d

- 4. Configure wildcard or individual subdomain DNS records that point to your IP address, for `couchpotato`, `nzbget`, `plex`, `sickrage`, and `transmission` on your domain.
+ 3. Configure wildcard or individual subdomain DNS records that point to your IP address, for `couchpotato`, `nzbget`, `plex`, `sickrage`, and `transmission` on your domain.

 # Required environment variables

 The following environment variables *must* be provided:

-  * `ACD_OAUTH_DATA` -- Login with your Amazon credentials at https://tensile-runway-92512.appspot.com/ to download an `oauth_data` file for `acd-cli`.
-Add the contents of the file to your `docker-cloud.yml` or `docker-compose.yml` file.

   * `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` -- All services except Plex Media Server (which implements its own authentication) will be protected by basic auth using these credentials.

   * `DOMAIN` and `EMAIL` -- The domain on which the individual app subdomains are configured, and an email address where certificate expiration notices should be sent.

-  * `ENCFS_PASSWORD` -- Your media library will be encrypted on Amazon Cloud Drive using this password.
+  * `ENCFS_PASSWORD` -- Your media library will be encrypted using this password.
 You will never need to type it interactively, so make it strong.
 For example, 50+ random characters including uppercase, lowercase, numbers and symbols.

+  * `GOOGLE_APPLICATION_CREDENTIALS` -- Follow the instructions at https://developers.google.com/identity/protocols/application-default-credentials to download a key file for Google Cloud Storage.
+Add the contents of the file to your `docker-cloud.yml` or `docker-compose.yml` file.

+  * `GOOGLE_CLOUD_STORAGE_BUCKET` -- The name of the Google Cloud Storage bucket where you want to store your media library.

   * `PLEX_USERNAME` and `PLEX_PASSWORD` -- These are used to obtain an authentication token (which you can provide as `PLEX_TOKEN` instead, if already known) which links this Plex Media Server to your Plex account.